Gregory Jbara

-Gregory Jbara (/dʒəˈbɑrə/; born September 28, 1961) is an American actor and singer.
-He is known for his roles as Deputy Commissioner Garrett Moore in the CBS police procedural Blue Bloods (2010-2023), Dan O'Keefe in the Fox sitcom Grounded for Life, and for his performance as Jackie Elliot in Billy Elliot the Musical (2009), for which he earned a Tony Award.
+Gregory Jbara (/dʒəˈbɑrə/; born September 28, 1961) is an American actor and director.
+He is known for his roles as Deputy Commissioner Garrett Moore in the CBS police procedural Blue Bloods (2010–2024), Dan O'Keefe in the Fox sitcom Grounded for Life, and for his performance as Jackie Elliot in Billy Elliot the Musical (2009), for which he earned a Tony Award.

 Early life and education

 Jbara was born in Nankin Township (now Westland), Michigan, the son of an advertising office manager and an insurance claims adjuster.
 He is of Lebanese and Irish descent.
 After graduating from Wayne Memorial High School in Wayne, Michigan, Jbara attended the University of Michigan from 1979 to 1981.
 He majored in Communication Studies and took classes in Theatre and Musical Theatre.
 He left Michigan to attend the Juilliard School's drama division (1982–1986, Group 15), where he received his Bachelor of Fine Arts degree.

 Both of Jbara's brothers also have careers in the entertainment industry.
 Mike, formerly President and CEO, WEA Corp., is now CEO at MQA.
 Brother Dan had a career primarily as an unscripted TV show producer.
 Jbara also has a sister, Judy, who is Chief Supervision Officer at Northwestern Mutual Woodland Hills.